Dark photon pair production via off-shell dark Higgs at FASER: Introduction

 This paper is organized as follows.
-In section~\ref{sec:dark-photon-model}, we introduce the dark photon model with dark higgs, and present the relevant interaction Lagrangian to our analyses.
-In section~\ref{sec:number-of-events}, we give the differential branching ratio of b quark into the dark photons via off-shell dark Higgs boson.
+In section~\ref{sec:dark-photon-model}, we introduce the dark photon model with dark Higgs boson, and present the relevant interaction Lagrangian to our analyses.
+In section~\ref{sec:number-of-events}, we give the differential branching ratio of bottom quark into the dark photons via off-shell dark Higgs boson.
 Then, the formula to calculate expected number of events is shown.
 Constraints from the invisible decay of the SM Higgs boson and perturbative unitarity are given in section~\ref{sec:constraints}.
 In section~\ref{sec:sensitivity-region}, expected sensitivity plots to dark photon decay signal at FASER2 are presented, and we summarize our analysis in section~\ref{sec:conclusion}.
+In appendix, we give the decay widths of the dark Higgs boson and dark photon, and also their lifetimes, respectively.